girunivlille/oreo/ReadMe.md

 # OReO: Optimised Read Order

-OReO takes a FASTA/FASTQ file as an input and reorders it according to seuqneces order in the genome (i.e. sequence similarity).
+OReO takes a FASTA/FASTQ file as an input and reorders it according to sequences order in the genome (i.e. sequence similarity).

 ## Installation